Child Care Basics (3)

 ECE Practicum II (5)

 Develop a professional understanding of teaching methods and practices with an opportunity to evaluate teaching skills and learning environment.
-Must have completed at least 30 credits in ECE or have instructor's permission in order to enroll in this course.
+Must have completed at least 30 credits in ECE or have instructor permission.